Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

 The Lagrangian evolution equations for the marker particle positions, velocities and weights depend on exactly how $f$ is sampled.
 In a straight-forward approach (called full-$f$), the distribution is simply sampled.
 However, this requires the largest number of particles to accurately represent $f$, and is therefore computationally most expensive.
 Other algorithms use a control-variate ($\delta f$) approach in which the difference between $f$ and an ideal or simple distribution $f_0$ is sampled.
 There are a number of such $\delta f$ approaches that differ in the details; see for example \cite{Ku2016467}.
-In the full-$f$ representation, the particle weights do not evolve on the left-hand side operation of the Boltzmann equation (\ref{eq:boltzmann}), but in the $\delta f$ approaches, they do.
+In the full-$f$ representation, the particle weights do not evolve in time, but in $\delta f$ approaches, they do.
 The details of a resampling algorithm for a full-$f$ and $\delta f$ sampling scheme may differ, because of the difference in representation.
-In the algorithm described here, we consider a full-$f$ sampling representation of $f$.
+In the algorithm described here, we consider a full-$f$ sampling representation of $f$ for simplicity.

-XGC provides a large collection of PIC solution strategies, allowing for full-$f$, delta-$f$, and total-$f$ (or equivalently, hybrid-Lagrangian \cite{Ku2016467}) simulations, where in each case the XGC PIC algorithms support electrostatic turbulence over a plasma volume parameterized in a toroidal reactor geometry, following the magnetic axis across the magnetic separatrix and scrape-off layer (SOL), to just outside the sheath interfacing material boundary.
-The XGC PIC model uses a cylindrical coordinate system, in which the components of the particle position vector are $\mathbf{x} = (r,z,\phi)$, and the velocity vector decomposes into into parallel and perpendicular components of the magnetic field $\mathbf{v} = (v_\parallel ,v_\perp)$.
-The code propagates marker particles using Lagrangian motion and the corresponding electrostitic field is solved on a finite element mesh.
-Due to the need for field-line following parameterizations along the magnetic separatrix, scrape-off layer region, etc., XGC uses a 2D unstructured triangular mesh \cite{adams2009scaling}.
+The XGC code-base supports a large collection of PIC solution strategies, allowing for full-$f$, delta-$f$, and total-$f$ (or equivalently, hybrid-Lagrangian \cite{Ku2016467}) simulations, where in each case the XGC PIC algorithms support turbulence over a plasma volume parameterized in a toroidal reactor geometry, following the magnetic axis across the magnetic separatrix and scrape-off layer (SOL), to just outside the sheath interfacing material boundary.
+The XGC PIC model uses a cylindrical coordinate system, in which the components of the particle position vector are $\mathbf{x} = (r,z,\phi)$, and the velocity vector $\mathbf{v}$ decomposes into parallel and perpendicular components along the magnetic field $\mathbf{B}(r,z,\phi)$ via projections $v_\parallel=\mathbf{v}\cdot\mathbf{B}/|\mathbf{B}|$ and $v_\perp=|\mathbf{v}-v_\parallel\mathbf{B}/|\mathbf{B}||$.
+The code propagates marker particles using Lagrangian motion and the corresponding fields are solved on a finite element mesh.
+Due to the need to represent irregular material boundaries and the magnetic X-point, XGC uses a 2D unstructured triangular mesh \cite{adams2009scaling}.
+A constrain imposed on the mesh is that nodes must lie on magnetic flux surfaces of constant $\psi$ (see Fig.~\ref{fig:coordax}), which also acts as an effective radial coordinate for 1D diagnostics.